SpinalHDL/SpinalDoc/spinal/core/introduction.md

 - RAM / ROM
 - When / Switch / Mux
 - BlackBox (to integrate VHDL or Verilog IP inside Spinal)
-- Spinal to VHDL converter
+- SpinalHDL to VHDL converter

 Then, by using these features, you can of course define your digital hardware, but also build powerful libraries and abstractions.
-It's one of the biggest advantages of Spinal over commonly used HDL, the language is not stuck in the rock, you can extend it without having knowledge about the compiler.
+It's one of the biggest advantages of SpinalHDL over commonly used HDL, the language is not stuck in the rock, you can extend it without having knowledge about the compiler.

-One example of that is the [Spinal lib](/SpinalDoc/spinal/lib/introduction/) which add many utils, tools, buses and methodology.
+One example of that is the [SpinalHDL lib](/SpinalDoc/spinal/lib/introduction/) which add many utils, tools, buses and methodology.

 To use features introduced in followings chapter you need to `import spinal.core._` in your sources.